• Skip to primary navigation

 Place the Mixture on Skewers

 Divide your lamb mixture into four equal parts.
-Wet your hands with water in between handling the minced meat and then mould the meat around the skewer to form a flattened kofte kebab.
-You can use metal skewers or wooden skewers that have been soaked in water for half an hour.
+Wet your hands with water in between handling the minced meat.
+Mold the meat around the skewer to form a flattened kofte kebab.

 Cook the Kebabs

-The best way to cook them is on charcoal but you can cook them on a gas BBQ, on a griddle pan or even in the oven.
-It takes 15 to 20 minutes on the BBQ, 10 to 12 minutes on the griddle and 18 to 20 minutes in a 200 °C preheated oven.
-Make sure to turn the kebabs a few times to ensure all the sides are cooked equally.
+The best way to cook them is on charcoal.
+However, you can cook them on a gas BBQ, on a griddle pan, or even in the oven.
+It takes 15 to 20 minutes on the BBQ, 10 to 12 minutes on the griddle, and 18 to 20 minutes in a 200° C (392° F) preheated oven.

 cooking Adana kebabs on BBQ